BaobabHealthTrust/HTC_Module/README.md

 Setup database.yml
 ------------------
-Specify your database settings in config/database.yml Open config/database.yml file and edit where necessary.('name', 'username', and 'password' => recommended)
+Open config/database.yml file using your favourite editor and edit where necessary to specify your database settings.('name', 'username', and 'password' => recommended)

 Initialize system
 -----------------